dreamcatcher-tech/network/Inbox/2025-05-21 1706 ui layout arrangement.md

 repos
 branches
 files
-napps ( installed applications and frames ) agents ( shows permissions and list of members connected to the repo ) events processes settings innovations or transclusions ?
+innovations or transclusions ? napps ( installed applications and frames ) members ( shows permissions and list of members connected to the repo ) events processes settings